-Challenge: The broken red line indicates that the work of the electrician is interrupted again and again – they have to wait for the painter.
-The electricians can be faster.
+- Challenge: The broken red line indicates that the work of the electrician is interrupted again and again – they have to wait for the painter.
+Fewer electricians are needed.

-When Challenges 1, 2 and 3 are resolved, the location is used optimally because there are no colliding employees and employees work smoothly.
+When Challenges 1, 2 and 3 are resolved, the location is used optimally because there are no colliding employees and employees are working smoothly.

 Did you know that setting up schedules in a cyclogram is four times faster than creating a Gantt schedule?

 “I think the Vico Schedule Planner is a very powerful tool, also next to Gantt.
-I get an overview of unfortunate planned tasks and cast and can correct it in time.
+I get an overview of unfortunately planned tasks and cast and can correct them in time.
 I can read it directly in the bottom line.“

 Time control with or without 3D

 If you want, a 3D model can be linked to your schedule.
 Next, 4D simulations of the schedule can be created, which, among other things, simplifies the communication of a complex schedule throughout the enterprise.
 Both owners and subcontractors and users can better understand a visual schedule than a complex Gantt schedule.
 Apart from that is a 4D simulation a good tool to illustrate the plan for safety and health.